hsmalley/velvet-chains-ttrpg/src/content/docs/logbooks/logbook-voidlight-armada.md

 ---
-title: "Captain’s Logbook of the Voidlight Armada"
+title: "C🏴‍☠️ Captain’s Logbook of the Voidlight Armada ✨⛓️🔥  "
 description: "A living chronicle that threads every adventure through the same pulse of consent and drama."
 entryType: logbook
 id: "logbook-voidlight-armada"